Project-X-Mods/coffeelinux/README.md

 1. Pure Arch foundation using official repos (and a little AUR here and there)

-2. A Yaru powered Gnome Desktop Environment designed to be easy to use.
+2. A choice of Desktop Environments designed to be easy to use.
 (Always the latest version due to Arch being a rolling release.)

 2a.
 Coffee wallpapers in default location.